Toa Liona: Gates of Agony / GOA (2022–present)

+On the July 29, 2026, episode of Dynamite, The Demand defeated The Conglomeration (Orange Cassidy, Roderick Strong, and Kyle O'Reilly) to win the AEW World Trios Championship.
+Their reign would only last a week as they would lose the titles to Adam Page and Brodido (Brody King and Bandido) on August 5 at Grand Slam Mexico.

-New Japan Pro-Wrestling (2023)
+New Japan Pro-Wrestling (2023; 2026)

 On November 13, 2023, it was announced that Gates of Agony (Liona and Kaun), would make their New Japan Pro-Wrestling (NJPW) debut, by competing in the 2023 World Tag League.
 The duo were announced to be competing in the A-Block.
 On November 29, Gates of Agony would seemingly join House of Torture, but would reveal it to be a trick on the following December 1 show.
 The duo finished with 4 points and were unable to qualify for the semi-finals.
+On February 27, 2026 at The New Beginning USA, GOA unsuccessfully challenged Knock Out Brothers for the IWGP Tag Team Championship.

 Personal life

 Liona is of Samoan and Puerto Rican descent.